shaurya-chandhoke/rplidar_workspace/README.md

 # rplidar_workspace

-The rplidar_workspace repository contains source code for connecting your Raspberry Pi 3 with the RPLIDAR A2M8 Lidar and Zumo 32U4 robot for simulateneous localization and mapping, or SLAM.
-The repository makes use of BreezySLAM, an open source SLAM library and LCM, a set of specific libraries written for communication and marshalling.
+The rplidar_workspace repository contains source code for connecting your Raspberry Pi 3 with the RPLIDAR A2M8 lidar and Zumo 32U4 robot for simulateneous localization and mapping, or SLAM.
+The repository makes use of BreezySLAM, an open source SLAM library, LCM, a set of specific libraries written for communication and marshalling, and the A2M8's own library for connecting and commanding the lidar.

 **NOTE: Whenever connecting the A2M8 and/or 32U4, it is necessary to give the serial port adapter files read and write permissions**
 ```